RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Programming-Guides.rst

 The Hipify tool automates much of the conversion work by performing a source-to-source transformation from Cuda to HIP.
 HIP code can run on AMD hardware (through the HCC compiler) or Nvidia hardware (through the NVCC compiler) with no performance loss compared with the original Cuda code.

-Programmers familiar with other GPGPU languages will find HIP very easy to learn and use.
+Programmers familiar with other GPU languages will find HIP very easy to learn and use.
 AMD platforms implement this language using the HC dialect described above, providing similar low-level control over the machine.

 When to Use HIP
 ################